Susseratal/ncmusic/README.md

         - [x] Make it ignore .DS_Store
         - [x] Change dir structure to be artists > albums > songs
         - [x] Make window reflect that change
+        - [x] Cycle through windows with "h" and "l" and list songs (sorted)
+        - [x] Cycle through windows with "j" and "k"

 To do: